ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>Series 1: Personal and Business Correspondence
 </div>

-<a class="label" id="Source">Source</a> - Referece to a resource from which the present resource is derived.
+<a class="label" id="Source">Source</a> - Reference to a resource from which the present resource is derived.

 <div class="example">
   <u>Example:</u>